SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 ##### Phrase 3

 Phrase 3 covers access to basic services.
-The basic structure is *access + basic services + poor/vulnerable*.
+The elements of the phrase are: *access + basic services + poor/vulnerable*.

 *Basic services* terms were gathered from documentation for indicator 1.4.1 in the SDG Indicators Metadata Repository (<a id="SDGmetarep">[UN Statistics Division, 2022](#f11)</a>) and a presentation from UNESCAP/UN Habitat (<a id="UNhabitat">[Njiru, 2018](#f15)</a>).